netxms/netxms-doc/admin/concepts.rst

        - |SUBNET| Subnet
    * - |CONDITION| Condition
      - Object representing complicated condition – like "cpu on node1 is overloaded and node2 is down for more than 10 minutes".
+Conditions may represent more complicated status checks because each condition can have a script attached.
+Interval for evaluation of condition status is configured in Server Configuration Variables as ConditionPollingInterval with default value 60 seconds.
      -
    * - |TEMPLATE_ROOT| Template Root
      - Abstract object representing root of your template tree.